Skip To Main Content

 • Silver Glen Senior Cooperative

 ETP is always looking to expand our jobsite partnerships.
-If you know of a business who may be willing to host ETP students as volunteers, please contact Jen Strehle.
+If you know of a business who may be willing to host ETP students as volunteers, please contact Jen Strehle!

-School-to-Work Program
+King County School-to-Work Program (STW)

 Learn more about King County School-to-Work